Steh-Chass Native Youth Camp

 Keep up-to-date on Salmon Defense projects and news by joining our mailing list using the short form below.

 The Billy Frank Jr. Day Curriculum

 Billy Frank Jr. played an instrumental role in the Fish Wars of the 1960s and 1970s, culminating in the landmark Boldt decision that affirmed tribal fishing rights.

 To celebrate Billy’s life, many have dedicated his birthday, March 9th, as Billy Frank Jr. Day.

 A curriculum is in development for aiding teacher’s in educating others about the life and accomplishments of Billy Frank Jr. and how he fought for the salmon and the rights of treaty tribes.
 Use the form below to access the collection of curriculum files, which includes lesson plans, videos and presentations.

-Contact Salmon Defense for more information.
+Contact Salmon Defense with any quesions or for more information.

 Boldt 40: a day of perspectives on the Boldt Decision